Tom Clancy's H.A.W.X 2

 Tom Clancy's H.A.W.X.
-2 is an arcade-style combat flight simulator video game developed by Ubisoft Bucharest and published by Ubisoft.
+2 is an arcade-style combat flight simulation video game developed by Ubisoft Bucharest and published by Ubisoft.
 It is the sequel to 2009 game, Tom Clancy's H.A.W.X, and was released for Xbox 360 and PlayStation 3 in September 2010, and for Wii and Microsoft Windows in November 2010.